anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 2. Window size is now fixed (does not extend to full screen).
 3. Exit button added - closes window and exits program.
 4. About button - has how to play instructions.
-6. Separate start screen with game menu implemented.
+5. Separate start screen with game menu implemented.
-7. Invert bonus - if ball touches a dark-blue pixel block, it releases an invert bonus. if the paddle touches this bonus, the paddle's controls reverse. (feature taken from the original BrickBreaker game) If paddle's controls were already reversed, catching the bonus again will reverse the paddle controls back to normal.
+6. Invert bonus - if ball touches a dark-blue pixel block, it releases an invert bonus. if the paddle touches this bonus, the paddle's controls reverse. (feature taken from the original BrickBreaker game) If paddle's controls were already reversed, catching the bonus again will reverse the paddle controls back to normal.
-8. Short Paddle bonus - if the ball touches the dark-purple pixel block, it releases a short paddle bonus.
+7. Short Paddle bonus - if the ball touches the dark-purple pixel block, it releases a short paddle bonus.
    If paddle touches this bonus, the paddle shortens.
 If the paddle is already shortened catching the bonus again will reverse the bonus (paddle becomes old size again)
+8. Pause feature implemented - press space bar to pause the game, and press space bar again to resume the game.

 **Features Implemented but Not Working Properly:**

 **Features Not Implemented(Yet):**
 1. New bonus power - laser shooting to bricks to break them
-2. New bonus power - paddle elongates (change paddle image + increase size of paddle)
-3. After game is won, label "You win :)" is shown.
-Add a back button and an exit button to end program
-4. pause button?

 **New Java Classes:**